tcltk/tcl/doc/markdown/expr.md

 ## Operators

 For operators having both a numeric mode and a string mode, the numeric mode is chosen when all operands have a numeric interpretation.
 The integer interpretation of an operand is preferred over the floating-point interpretation.
-To ensure string operations on arbitrary values it is generally a good idea to use **eq**, **ne**, or the **string** command instead of more versatile operators such as **==**.
+To ensure string operations on arbitrary values it is generally a good idea to use **eq**, **ne**, or the [string] command instead of more versatile operators such as **==**.

 Unless otherwise specified, operators accept non-numeric operands.
 The value of a boolean operation is 1 if true, 0 otherwise.
-See also **string is** **boolean**.
+See also [string is][string] **boolean**.
 The valid operators, most of which are also available as commands in the **tcl::mathop** namespace (see **mathop**(n)), are listed below, grouped in decreasing order of precedence:

 **-\0\0+\0\0~\0\0!**
 : Unary minus, unary plus, bit-wise NOT, logical NOT.
 These operators may only be applied to numeric operands, and bit-wise NOT may only be applied to integers.